NickEcton/NoPlanNeeded/README.md

 - Events should be able to be filtered for numerous preferences.
 These include: free/paid events, restaurants, bars, concerts, outdoors activities, etc.
 - Random events should come from random categories (i.e. if there are mostly restaurants around, we do not want 9/10 button clicks to result in a restaurant)

-The frontend will be displayed using React and Redux to keep the page responsive, and the state up to date.

 Frontend Technical Challenges:
 - The app should be functional without having to sign up, but signing up offers a few benefits such as saving preferences and events attended
 - The event generator should not take a long time to send API requests, parse events, choose and show one